 - Once you have a completed template ready for import, save it to your computer.

 - Close the file prior to import.
 (The import will fail if the file is open.)

 - Expand the “Configuration” menu on the sidebar navigation.

 - Select the “Data Import” menu.

 - Drag and drop the import template file into the designated area on the Data Import page.
-Dropping the file here will immediately schedule the file for processing.
+Click the “Import” button to schedule the file for processing.
 You’ll see a confirmation message in the lower right corner of your screen that the import has been scheduled for processing.

 - You will receive a summary email once the import has completed processing, which will include the processing time and the number of rows of data that were successfully processed, ignored, or resulted in errors.
 View the detailed import log information by clicking the link in the email.

 There are several tools built into the system to enable you to validate your import processes:

 - Select the link in the import summary email to view the detailed import log information.

 - At the bottom of the Data Import page, select the “View Recent Imports” button to view detailed information on your import history.
 From this page, you’ll see any imports that are scheduled for processing and a list of all previous data import attempts, along with the start date, end date, file processed, and processing statistics.